 Offering amendments or substitutes.
-A

-House, which must vote separately on each committee amendment during floor consideration.
+A committee may adopt proposed amendments to legislation.
+Committee amendments are recommendations to the House, which must vote on each committee amendment during floor consideration.
 In the committee report, committee amendments are attached at the end of the original version of legislation on a separate page.

 Rather than adopt individual amendments, a committee may adopt a complete substitute to the original legislation.
-Often when the committee has adopted amendments to legislation, a substitute incorporating the amendments will be prepared.
+When the committee has adopted amendments to legislation, a substitute incorporating the amendments may be prepared.
 If a substitute is adopted, the substitute, not the original version, is reported to the House.
-If the House considers the legislation, it does not vote separately on the committee substitute as it does for committee amendments but considers the substitute in place of the original bill.
+If the House considers the legislation, it considers the substitute in place of the original bill (Rule 4, sec.
+40).

 House rules on germaneness and other restrictions that apply to floor amendments also apply to amendments and substitutes offered in committee.
-Amendments and substitutes are in order any time after legislation is laid out.
-For example, a substitute may be offered and adopted before testimony is heard.
-Committee members often submit amendments or substitutes in advance to the chair, who lays them out and recognizes the author for an explanation.
-Committee members also may seek recognition and offer amendments during committee consideration.
-Amendments usually are adopted by unanimous consent or nonrecord vote, but record votes on amendments sometimes occur if several committee members are opposed (Rule 4, secs.
+Committee members sometimes submit amendments or substitutes in advance to the chair, who lays them out and recognizes the author for an explanation, or they may seek recognition and offer amendments during committee consideration of the legislation.
+Amendments may be adopted by unanimous consent or by record vote (Rule 4, secs.
 39-41).

-A substantive committee may post for the public on the internet a substitute or amended bill or nonconfidential written testimony submitted by a state agency that relates to a measure referred to the committee (Rule 4, sec.
+A substantive committee may post for the public on the Internet a substitute or amended bill or nonconfidential written testimony submitted by a state agency that relates to a measure referred to the committee (Rule 4, sec.
 18A).